Introducing our Online DBA

-With that in mind, GBS has developed an online doctorate program that allows students to specialize in CSR issues and benefit from the supervision and mentorship of Professor Michael Hopkins, one of the world’s leading experts on both the theory and practice of CSR.
+With that in mind, GBS has developed an online doctorate program that allows students to specialize in CSR issues and benefit from the supervision and mentorship of a team of leading experts in the field.

 The GBS DBA encourages practical implementation of the concepts learned in class.
 Students on the program will be invited to join an international network of CSR practitioners and researchers such as in club.csrfi.com.
 Special emphasis will be placed on students developing their own CSR initiatives.